Weekly News Roundup: November 1, 2024

 New Cultural Center Coming to Okinawa

-The tentatively named PAN Okinawa arts complex is set to debut in Motobu Town, Okinawa, in late 2027.
-The facility will serve as a cultural hub in the northwestern coastal town, within a new development project led by the Japanese construction company Obayashi Corporation.
-Spanning approximately 3,800 square meters, the space will include an art center consisting of eight distinct exhibition rooms designed by the Tokyo-based Kentaro Ishida Architects Studio, as well as a cafe.
-The planning, curation, and management of the complex will be handled by multidisciplinary arts company PAN Co, Ltd., with the support of Tokyo’s Ota Fine Arts gallery.
+The tentatively named PAN Okinawa arts complex is set to debut in Bise, Okinawa, in late 2027.
+The facility will serve as a cultural hub in the northwestern seaside village, within a new development project led by the Japanese construction company Obayashi Corporation.
+Spanning approximately 3,800 square meters, the space will include an art center with eight distinct exhibition rooms designed by the Tokyo-based Kentaro Ishida Architects Studio, as well as a cafe.
+The planning, curation, and management of the complex will be handled by the multidisciplinary arts company PAN Co, Ltd., with the support of Tokyo’s Ota Fine Arts gallery.
 The exhibition space will present contemporary art from East Asia to Southeast Asia and the Middle East, as well as Okinawan art and crafts.
-Also expanded to the outdoors, the Japanese design firm Domino Architects will create open-air art installations.
+Also expanded to the outdoors, the Japanese architecture firm Domino Architects will collaborate with the ecosystem construction unit Veig to design the surrounding garden landscape, where future art installations will be displayed.
 The construction of PAN Okinawa aims to respect the local terrain and nature, along with creating economic benefits through tourism by promoting the culture of Okinawa and the wider Asian region.

 United Arab Emirates Launches First Public Art Festival